revl/svn_replay/README.md

         ]
     }

-This example becomes somewhat more practical with addition of another source repository:
+The example becomes somewhat more practical with addition of another source repository:

-    # Turn the entire 'source_repo' into a single directory inside
+    # Merge two repositories by putting each of them into
-    # the target repository.
+    # sibling directories in the target repository.
     {
         SourceRepositories =>
         [